Deception Tip 81:

 Help them learn how to do the same as well, so that your friends and family will not be taken advantage of by lies.
 Share this with them and also leave a review so that others can find it because reviews really do help.
 They’re like gold for any kind of producer, author, or podcaster, so leave reviews because they tremendously help other people find that product.

 Moving on with what we talked about last week, it was a good episode, a big episode for me because we finally made it to Smiles in Lying.
 If you remember, I conducted a smile study, a study back in 2013, on whether or not people could accurately detect the difference between a real versus a fake smile.
 The study was published in 2013, but I conducted a lot of the research in 2012.

-Either way, I found out a lot of alarming results and contradictory results compared to what the big time and standard people found in that industry.
-We were talking about Smiles in Lying, so smiles are very prevalent in lies because a smile is the easiest way to mask an emotion.
+Either way, I found a lot of alarming results and contradictory results compared to what the big-time and standard people found in that industry.
+We were talking about Smiles in Lying, so smiles are very prevalent in lies because a smile is the easiest way to mask emotion.
 When someone is feeling some type of emotion, a smile will quickly cover it up.

 Remember that the unconscious is always trying to leak out nonverbal and verbal signs of truth.
 If there’s some kind of expression that happens on the face, that’s the unconscious trying to leak something out.
 Then the conscious tries to cover it up with a smile, so that’s two acts of deception.
 You will see the smile and you need to determine whether it’s a masking smile, fake smile, or a real smile.

 So, fake or real, if it’s fake, then that’s deception right there.
 Then you need to figure out what it was covering up because chances are, it was covering up some form of truthful behavior.
 You need to figure out what was going on so that you know exactly what they were lying about or what was being hidden right there.

 A lot of steps and a smile is the key to understanding and opening the door to go down that path and get into the other rooms and solve that puzzle, so keep that in mind.